MagsBootCamp/homework02-bootstrap/README.md

 I understood that I needed to push all htmls to git hub and publish to get a URL to then put in the hyperlinks for each of the three html pages for the navbar links to work.

-I'm still not sure that I hav
+I'm still not sure that I have the pages optimised or used the best options from Bootstrap.....but think I'll learn more as we go so have decied to submit as is.